aAbdz/CylShapeDecomposition/README.md

 <img src="figs/outline.png" width="750" height="150" />

-If you had "RuntimeError: Negative discriminant in time marcher quadratic", you may install an older version of skfmm, e.g., 0.0.8.
+If you had the "RuntimeError: Negative discriminant in time marcher quadratic" error in the skeletonization, you may install an older version of skfmm, e.g., 0.0.8.